tataraba/useful-python-web-app/README.md

 # Build a Useful Python Web Application

 Hi.
 I started learning Python at the end of 2018 with hardly any programming background and just enough curiosity to get my feet wet.
-A few years later, after a couple of on-again, off-again stints, I decided to build a blog called [Python By Night](https://www.pythonbynight.com) to talk about the what I've learned.
+A few years later, after a couple of on-again, off-again stints, I decided to build a blog called [Python By Night](https://www.pythonbynight.com) to write about the what I learned along the way.

 Keep in mind that this happened outside of "work hours", as my day job, family, and hobbies take up the majority of my time.
 But if you're here, chances are you're on a similar path, and I want to encourage you to keep going.